markentier/markentier.tech/site/content/posts/2018/05/minimalism-focus-clean-redesign/index.md

 {{ youtube(id="lMFfTRiipOQ") }}
 {{ youtube(id="ADXX4fmWHbo") }}

 There are definitely more, but above videos should be a nice starting point.
+I might come back to this topic in the future.

 <div class='img-with-borders'>